 No. We keep records and can replace lost cards for a small fee.

-I have been told I need OSSA Confined Space Training.
+I have been told I need OSSA Confined Space Entry / Monitor Training.
 There are entry training courses and rescue training courses.
 Which one do I need?

-Our OSSA Confined Space Entry / Monitor course is what most people need to have in order to work in industry.
+The OSSA Confined Space Entry / Monitor course we offer through Fusion Safety Services is what most people need to have in order to work in the Oilsands industry.
 Confined Space Training for Rescue is only required if you are going to be part of a rescue team or your employer requires you to have the rescue component.
 Ask your employer which certification you need.